Compaq Armada: Design

 Armada is a line of classic business laptops, with hot-swappable bays (include the easy-removable MultiBay CD/DVD-drive), magnesium alloys (except some models), and have a dual battery and docking stations as common option.
 Some models have a small lifting feet; some models could be ordered with internal power supply, and most of the Armada laptops have a screen latches (except 1100 line).

 Armada 1100, 4100 and 4200 series

 1996-1997 lines.
-These haves a trackball (or touchpad option for 4100/4200 series), instead of high-end LTE 5#00 line with pointing stick.
+These have a trackball (or touchpad option for 4100/4200 series), instead of high-end LTE 5#00 line with pointing stick.
 Like other Pentium I laptops, soldered RAM placed in the same replaceable board with CPU and can be easily upgraded.

 Early-released base models (mid-1996) is a 1110, 1120 and 4110.

 The Armada 1100 offers a mainstream feature set in order to provide a compelling price-performance equation for the target market.
 It is meant to give customers all they need to run standard business applications such as word processing, spreadsheets, presentations, mail, etc...
 For customers that desire multi-media features, Compaq offers the LTE 5000 and the new Armada 4100 family of notebook computers.
 Third party external CD solutions are also available.